 At the Border

 Upon arrival, you'll go through immigration at the airport.
-Have your visa, passport, hotel booking confirmations, and return ticket ready.
-Officers may ask the purpose of your visit and your intended length of stay.
-Be polite, straightforward, and prepared — entry is typically smooth once your visa is valid.
+Be sure to have your visa, passport, hotel booking confirmations, and return ticket ready.
+Border Officers may ask the purpose of your visit and your intended length of stay, so be polite, straightforward, and prepared.

-Algeria's visa process may seem daunting compared to visa-free destinations, but the country rewards the effort.
-Very few American tourists visit Algeria, which means you'll experience a level of authenticity that heavily touristed countries simply can't offer you.
+While Algeria's visa process may seem difficult to navigate, or maybe even trust, compared to visa-free destinations, the country rewards the effort. :) Very few American tourists visit Algeria, which means you'll experience a level of authenticity that heavily touristed countries simply can't offer you.